Integration runtime in Azure Data Factory

 Selecting the right location for your Azure-SSIS IR is essential to achieve high performance in your extract-transform-load (ETL) workflows.
 Six locations are initially available for preview (East US, East US 2, Central US, Australia East, North Europe, and West Europe).

-- If you do not have an existing Azure SQL Database/Managed Instance (private preview) server to host SSISDB, but you have on-premises data sources/destinations, you should create a new Azure SQL Database/Managed Instance (private preview) server in the same location of a VNet connected to your on-premises network.
-This way, you can create your Azure-SSIS IR using the new Azure SQL Database/Managed Instance (private preview) server and joining that VNet, all in the same location, effectively minimizing data movements across different locations.
+- If you do not have an existing Azure SQL Database/Managed Instance (Preview) server to host SSISDB, but you have on-premises data sources/destinations, you should create a new Azure SQL Database/Managed Instance (Preview) server in the same location of a VNet connected to your on-premises network.
+This way, you can create your Azure-SSIS IR using the new Azure SQL Database/Managed Instance (Preview) server and joining that VNet, all in the same location, effectively minimizing data movements across different locations.

-- If the location of your existing Azure SQL Database/Managed Instance (private preview) server where SSISDB is hosted is not the same as the location of a VNet connected to your on-premises network, first create your Azure-SSIS IR using an existing Azure SQL Database/Managed Instance (private preview) server and joining another VNet in the same location, and then configure a VNet-to-VNet connection between different locations.
+- If the location of your existing Azure SQL Database/Managed Instance (Preview) server where SSISDB is hosted is not the same as the location of a VNet connected to your on-premises network, first create your Azure-SSIS IR using an existing Azure SQL Database/Managed Instance (Preview) server and joining another VNet in the same location, and then configure a VNet-to-VNet connection between different locations.

 See the following articles: